Skip to content

 World-famous 'brooding work' - why Monet's water lilies and wisteria are still so special

-Formerly considered three times nothing, today the paintings of water lilies and wisteria are the most famous canvases by French painter Claude Monet.
-We visited his gardens in Giverny and took a look through the eyes of the master. https://youtu.be/dfbUOdDe3Lk Mugs and socks When you think of the painter Claude Monet, the first thoughts probably go to his colourful...
+People used to think it was three times nothing, but today the paintings of water lilies and wisteria are the most famous canvases by French painter Claude Monet.
+We visited his gardens in Giverny and took a peek through the eyes of the master.
+Mugs and socks When you think of the painter Claude Monet, the first thoughts probably go to his colourful canvases...

 Joy of life and icy constriction.
 Ensemble Modern performs striking world premieres by female composers during November Music